 STEPs to independence is an essential program developed specifically for young adults facing unique challenges as they prepare for their transition to independence.
 The program offers a supported living experience in college houses.

-- Learn to manage your budget
+- Learn how to manage personal finances safely.

 The STEPs to Independence programme is available from 1 day through to full time, and is built around the requirements and needs of individuals.